 3. Consider store brands

 Studies have shown that only 24% of caregivers would consider buying store brand baby formula because they believe that store brand formulas do not have the same nutritional benefits to name brands like Similac.
-The truth is that nutrition wise there isn’t much different between most store brands such as Walmart and Target and name brands.
+The truth is, nutrition-wise, there isn’t much difference between most store brands such as Walmart and Target and name brands.
 They all have comparable nutritional profiles but store brands are a fraction of the cost.

 When you register at various websites, you can qualify for various coupons and savings on baby formula.

 They are more work to prepare but powders are by far the cheapest type of baby formula.
 Also, the unopened amount left in the can lasts longer than liquid formula.